Reta Takinga Kōrero mō te Kaupapa

 You can apply for a PIM any time before you complete your application for a resource consent or building consent.

-What a PIM contains
+What a PIM includes

 A PIM includes information on special land features and required approvals, including: